Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 |Please run 'az login' to set up account|No account is currently logged into the Azure CLI, or the login has expired.|<ul><li>Log into the Azure CLI using the `az login` command.
 More information on authentication in the Azure CLI can be found [here](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).</li><li>Validate that the Azure CLI can obtain tokens.
 See [below](#verifying-the-azure-cli-can-obtain-tokens) for instructions.</li></ul>|
 #### __Verifying the Azure CLI can obtain tokens__

-You can manually verify that the Azure CLI is properly authenticated, and can obtain tokens.
-First use the `account` command to verify the account which is currently logged in to the Azure CLI.
+You can manually verify that the Azure CLI is properly authenticated and can obtain tokens.
+First, use the `account` command to verify the account which is currently logged into the Azure CLI.

 ```bash
 az account show